LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/domains.md

     <img class="fancyimage" style="width:400px" src="img/ConvoBuilder/ib_debug2.png">

+    If you searched in the domain, you can select a result to see a more detailed breakdown.

+    After reviewing the results, if the score isn't where you’d like it, you can add more training phrases.
+In addition, using [entities](conversation-builder-intent-builder-entities.html) helps to increase the accuracy of intents and give their score a boost.

+#### What is the intent score/threshold?

+Because we want to return the best response to users, the NLU has a threshold for which anything below this threshold will not be shown to the user.
+For intents, this threshold is set to GOOD.
+This is based on the NLU’s level of confidence in the match.
+The confidence score breakdown looks like this:

+* VERY GOOD: 85-100% match

+* GOOD: 70-85% match

+* FAIR PLUS: 65-70% match

+* FAIR: 50-65% match

+You can't change the threshold when using intents (although you can do [this](knowledge-base-overview.html#thresholds) with knowledge bases).

 ### Activate the latest model version

 Activating the latest model version is something that you do if the domain is using the LivePerson NLU v2 engine or a 3rd-party NLU engine.